kubedb/docs/docs/setup/monitoring/builtin.md

 ## Configure Prometheus Server

-Now, we have to configure a Prometheus scrapping job to scrape the metrics using this service.
-We are going to configure scrapping job similar to this [kubernetes-service-endpoints](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin#kubernetes-service-endpoints) job.
+Now, we have to configure a Prometheus scraping job to scrape the metrics using this service.
+We are going to configure scraping job similar to this [kubernetes-service-endpoints](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin#kubernetes-service-endpoints) job.
 However, as we are going to collect metrics from a TLS secured endpoint that exports kubernetes extension apiserver metrics, we have to add following configurations:
 - [tls_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tls_config) section to establish TLS secured connection.
 - `bearer_token_file` to authorize Prometheus server to KubeDB extension apiserver.